CasualChaos/prepabear/index.md

 Japanese.
 A paste made from yuzu, japanese citrus, chili peppers and salt.
 Turns out it's really hard to find on short notice.
 But I found a place I could get some online.
 But uhh it's not here yet.
 I've included a chicken recipe to use this with, but I think it would be nice as a dip.

+### Kopiko Candies
+Surely you know what these are.
+I would have committed a murder to get these in high school.